juliangut/slim-routing/README.md

 ### Name

-Final route name is composed of the concatenation of group prefixes (referenced by the "prefix" parameter on annotations) and finally route name according to selected route naming strategy
+Final route name is composed of the concatenation of group prefixes followed by route name according to selected route naming strategy

 ### Pattern

-Resulting route pattern is composed of the concatenation of group pattern (referenced by the "group" parameter on annotations) and finally route pattern
+Resulting route pattern is composed of the concatenation of group patterns and finally route pattern

+### Placeholders

+Resulting placeholders list is composed of all group placeholders if any and route placeholders

 It is important to pay attention not to duplicate placeholder names in the resulting pattern as this can't be handled by FastRoute.
 Check group tree patterns for placeholder names

-### Placeholders

-Resulting placeholders regex list is composed of all group placeholders (referenced by the "group" parameter on annotations) and finally route placeholders

 ### Middleware

-Resulting middleware applied to a route will be the result of combining group middleware (referenced by the "group" parameter on annotations) and finally route middleware
+Resulting middleware applied to a route will be the result of combining group middleware and route middleware

-The only drawback of using middleware with annotations is that every middleware must be registered in the container as they are just a list of strings (services pulled from the container)
+There is a drawback on defining middleware in any other format but PHP definition files.
+You cannot use a callable, only strings so that middleware must be a reference to a container entry

 ## Considerations

 Important to note is the order in which the middleware is assigned to each route:

 * Firstly route middleware will be applied in the order they are defined
-* Then group (if any) middleware are to be applied in the order they are defined
+* Then group (if any) middleware are to be applied in the same order they are defined
-* Finally if there are more groups above (reference by the "group" parameter on annotations) they are applied in the order they are defined, this continues up the group tree until there are no more groups
+* Finally if there are more groups, walking up the group tree, their middleware are applied in the order they are defined

 ## Contributing